 Top Five Teak Refinishing Mistakes

 - “If I don’t mind the gray, then there is no reason to refinish my outdoor teak furniture” – While we respect people’s taste regarding color, the weathering of unprotected teak wood will, over time, degrade the long-term sustainability of the furniture.
-Mold, dirt and bacteria will stay on and in the surface of the wood leading to all sorts of issue.
+Mold, dirt, and bacteria will stay on and on the surface of the wood leading to all sorts of issues.
 The only way to ensure your furniture has a long life is to maintain it on a regular basis with a teak refinishing expert.

 - “I’ll just cover the furniture to extend the time between refinishing visits” – Covers will protect your furniture from the dangerous sun but most covers will trap moisture leaving your teak vulnerable to mold spores, especially wherever the cover rests on the teak wood.
 If you do choose to cover between teak refinishing appointments, only use covers made from Kevlar which is breathable.

 - “If my teak is sanded every time is refinished, I’ll end up with no wood” – When we sand furniture during the course of teak refinishing, we are using fine grits and only removing the very surface of the teak wood that is no longer healthy.
 Rest assured, it is virtually impossible to significantly alter the overall structure of the wood only through sanding.